Characterization of low loss microstrip resonators as a building block for circuit QED in a 3D waveguide

-This means that the majority of losses are due to TLS, but there is a second mechanism, which accounts for 20\% to 30\% of the losses.
-Simulations suggest, that the internal quality factor of the MSR in the copper waveguide could be limited by the wall conductivity.
-This limited wall conductivity could also explain the difference between the niobium MSR in the copper and the aluminum waveguide in the low power, low temperature limit (see Fig.~\ref{fig:Qi_PowRamp}).
+An approximate low power, low temperature limit on $Q_{\text{int}}$ is given by $1/k$.
+Taking the $k$ value found fitting the change of $Q_{\text{int}}$ gives a 20\% to 30\% higher limit, than found in the measurements.
+This suggests that the majority of losses happen to TLS, but there is also a second loss mechanism.
+According to simulations, the internal quality factor of the MSR in the copper waveguide could be limited by the wall conductivity.
 In the aluminum waveguide it could be attributed to bulk dielectric loss from the high-resistivity silicon, as the loss tangent is not very well known~\cite{chen_fabrication_2014}.

 The presented setup, is an ideal platform for implementing interacting spin systems~\cite{viehmann2013,viehmann2013a,dalmonte2015} where we use the MSR for readout.
-In Fig.~\ref{fig:qubit_msr_wg} you can see a conceptual schematic for simulating spin chain physics.
+In Fig.~\ref{fig:qubit_msr_wg} we show a conceptual schematic for simulating spin chain physics.
 The orientation of the qubits relative to the waveguide allows us to control the coupling of the qubits to the waveguide mode.
 In Fig.~\ref{fig:qubit_msr_wg} they are oriented along the axis of the waveguide which will lead to a large qubit-qubit interaction but negligible coupling to the waveguide.
-Three MSRs are used to read out the selected qubits.
-They all have different frequencies above the cutoff of the waveguide for optimal coupling.
-Another interesting aspect of this setup is the built-in protection from spontaneous emission due to the Purcell effect similar to~\cite{reed2010,sete2015} but broadband.
+Three MSRs with different frequencies, all above the waveguide's cutoff, are used to read out selected qubits.
+Another interesting aspect of this setup is the built-in protection from spontaneous emission due to the Purcell effect, similar to~\cite{reed2010,sete2015} but broadband.
 Even though the qubit is strongly coupled to the resonator it can not decay through the resonator, as the waveguide acts as a filter if the qubit frequency is below the cutoff.

 This platform can also be used to investigate the interplay between short range direct interactions, long range photon mediated interaction via the waveguide~\cite{loo2013} and dissipative coupling to an open system.
 It offers a new route to investigate non-equilibrium condensed matter problems and makes use of dissipative state engineering protocols to prepare many-body states and non-equilibrium phases~\cite{diehl2008,cho2011}.